You are here

 Give clear titles to your documents, articles or else, that you download and file them into folders, by subject for instance, on your PC.

-List the results you found in an (Excel for instance) file in which you write the document references (title, source, date, name of the file, findings…).
+List the results you found in an (using Zotero, or Excel for instance) file in which you write the document references (title, source, date, name of the file, findings…).

 Following this process will help you save time when using your sources but also when writing your bibliography!